The buyer’s attention is in particular drawn to the provisions of condition 10.4

-10.3 Nothing in these conditions excludes or limits the liability of the Partnership:
+10.3 Nothing in these conditions excludes or limits the liability of the Company:

-(a) for death or personal injury caused by the Partnership’s negligence; or
+(a) for death or personal injury caused by the Company’s negligence; or

-(b) for any matter which it would be illegal for the Partnership to exclude or attempt to exclude its liability; or
+(b) for any matter which it would be illegal for the Company to exclude or attempt to exclude its liability; or

 (d) for fraud or fraudulent misrepresentation.